DolphyWind/dolphywind.github.io/content/about.md

 draft: false
 ---

 Hello!
 My name is Yunus Emre Aydın.
-I am a Computer Science student in Istanbul University-Cerrahpaşa.
+I am a Computer Science student at Istanbul University-Cerrahpaşa.
 My interest towards computers started to develop during my childhood years.
 My programming journey began when I got accepted to Besiktas Science and Art Center which is a public school for gifted students.
 Since then, I've written countless lines of code and continue to write more.
 I am more focused on computer graphics at the moment, but I'd like to